How To Increase Your Milk Supply

 - Your baby is 4 or more days old and has fewer than 6 wet diapers a day.

-- Your baby is 4 or more days old and has fewer than 3 soiled diapers a day.
+- Your baby is 4 or more days old and has fewer than 3 to 4 bowel movements a day.

 - You do not hear your baby swallowing while he is feeding.
 Your baby also may seem tense.